-Through Pasaia Ocean Autonomy (POA), we operate a pioneering infrastructure in Spain for the deployment and management of autonomous marine systems (MAS).
-These platforms—gliders, marine drones, and unmanned surface vehicles (USVs)—provide access to high-resolution data in hard-to-reach areas, reducing costs and operational risks compared to traditional surveys.
+Through Pasaia Ocean Autonomy (POA), we operate a pioneering infrastructure in the Bay of Biscay for the deployment and management of autonomous marine systems (MAS).
+These platforms—gliders and unmanned surface vehicles (USVs)—provide access to high-resolution data in hard-to-reach areas, reducing costs and operational risks compared to traditional surveys.
 We combine scientific research with advanced services for companies and public authorities.

 Conventional oceanographic surveys rely on crewed vessels: they are costly, limited in space and time, and involve operational risks.
 Without more frequent, autonomous, and sustainable observations, it is difficult to meet current challenges such as fisheries management, offshore renewable planning, maritime safety, or climate change adaptation.